-What exactly is the Infrastructure Charge?
+What is Aquatera's Infrastructure Charge?

-The Aquatera Infrastructure charge is a contribution by new development towards the costs of providing major water and sewer infrastructure needed to support community growth.
+The Aquatera Infrastructure Charge is a contribution by new development towards the costs of providing major water and sewer infrastructure needed to support community growth.
 However, revenues from infrastructure charges cover about a quarter of major growth-related water and sewer project costs.

 How does it work?

 The Infrastructure Charge is based on the demand placed on the water/sewer system as governed by the size of the water service.
-A demand based charge avoids the perceived inequity in a land based charge.
+A demand-based charge avoids the perceived inequity in a land-based charge.
 For instance, a large parcel with a small water demand, like a pipe yard, paying a much higher levy compared to a relatively small parcel of land with a high water demand like a hotel.

 How much does it cost and who pays?